maltejur/bsys4/README.md

-# bs3
+# bs4

-Build System 3 -- Building the Librewolf browser.
+BuildSystem4 -- Building Librewolf.

-* Project to build the docker images needed are in the [bs3-buildenv project](https://gitlab.com/stanzabird/bs3-buildenv).
 * The images are published on the docker hub page [here](https://hub.docker.com/u/librewolf).